 As in its early years, ADOM is once again a game in continuous development.
 New features and content and being added regularly to both the free and Steam versions.

 Thomas Biskup began development of ADOM (then untitled) on July 12, 1994, while still a university student.
 He first posted the game online for public download in early 1996 with version 0.7.0.
-Development continued steadily and the game's popularity grew solely through word-of-mouth.
-In 1997, ADOM was at the zenith of its popularity, rising to #1 on the Worldcharts ranking of best free downloadable games, beating out other hit games of the time like Doom.
-Development of ADOM slowed in the years following, as Thomas moved on in life and had less and less time to afford his passion for game development.
+Development continued steadily and the game's popularity grew through word-of-mouth.
+In 1997, ADOM was at the zenith of its popularity, rising to #1 on the Worldcharts ranking of best free downloadable games, topping other hit games of the time like Doom.
+Development of ADOM slowed in the years following, as Thomas moved on in life and found less and less time to afford his passion project.
 After the release of version 1.1.1 in 2002, Thomas put further development of ADOM on indefinite hiatus.